 with Maryanne Spiers

 You are invited to join life and fitness coach Maryanne Spiers on a special Three Capes Lodge Walk.
-Expand your horizons and challenge what's possible.
+Expand your horizons and challenge what's possible to ‘Dwell in Possibility’.

 Maryanne encourages us to gather together in nature and share experiences that foster enlightenment and community.
 Her coaching prepares you to try anything once and to always be learning something new, expanding consciousness of thought and being.
 On this walk, further your journey by taking on challenges, adventuring, staying active, having fun and sharing this with others to improve and enrich your wellbeing.